What is tDCS?

-The largest difference between tDCS and TMS devise is that tDCS is battery powered, small, and uses a headgear while TMS is wall powered, large and uses a coil held over the head.
-Furthermore, tDCS is investigational whereas TMS has been FDA approved for the treament of Major Depressive Disorder and is reimbursable by insurance.
+Bottom line: The largest difference between tDCS devices and TMS devices is that tDCS is battery powered, small, and uses headgear while TMS is wall powered, large and uses a coil held over the head.

 TMS: TMS devices send a short high-power electrical surge to the coil.
-This short pulse though the coil produces electrical current flow in the subject’s head though the principle of “induction”.
+This short pulse through the coil produces electrical current flow in the subject’s head through the principle of “induction”.
 Depending on where the coil is held, the part of the brain under the coil gets stimulated.
 The current produced in the head is above the threshold needed to make a neuron activate.
 When the coil is placed on the motor cortex, TMS makes the cells in the motor cortex active, leading to a finger twitch.
 TMS can be applied as a single pulse (single short surge) for example to produce a finger twitch.
 Or TMS can be applied as rapid series of pulses.
 This is what is called repetitive TMS or rTMS.
 These pulses come in a specified pattern.
 Treatment with TMS use rTMS of specific pulse patterns applied to specific brain regions.
-TMS is FDA Cleared for the treatmenet of depression.
+TMS is FDA Cleared for the treatment of depression.
 This protocol involves treating the DLPFC (F3) with a 10 Hz frequency at 120% of the motor-threshold.
 TMS has also recently been cleared by the FDA for the treatment of OCD.

 tDCS: tDCS uses very low current applied for tens of minutes.
-The current is applied via electrodesand passes through the head to the brain.
-The current that reaches the brain is low power so it does not make cells active (the way TMS does) but it can change the tone of the brain.
-It can make the brain more active or responsive, which is called anodal tDCS, or make the brain less active or responsive, which is called cathodal tDCS.
+The current is applied via electrodes and passes through the head to the brain.
+The current that reaches the brain is low power so it does not make cells active (the way TMS does) but it can change the tone of the brain (plasticity).
+It can make the brain more active or responsive (excitatory), which is called anodal tDCS, or make the brain less active or inhibitory, which is called cathodal tDCS.

-The largest difference between how tDCS and TMS work is tDCS us a sustained low-power current that changes brain tone up or down while TMS and rTMS make the brain active with each pulse.
+Bottom line: The largest difference between how tDCS and TMS work is tDCS uses a sustained low-power current that changes brain plasticity up or down while TMS and rTMS make the brain active with each pulse.

 TMS: TMS can produce twitching in the scalp and some discomfort.
 Most people get used to it.
 The most serious side-effect of rTMS is the potential for seizures.
-The chances of seizure are very low.
+However, the chances of seizure are very low.

-So the biggest difference between tDCS and TMS as far as side-defects is TMS can be more uncomfortable and has a very low risk of seizure.
+Bottom line: The biggest difference between tDCS and TMS as far as side-effects is that TMS can be more uncomfortable and has a very low risk of seizure.

 TMS: TMS has been investigated, meaning used in clinical trials and off-label for a range of different brain diseases.
 In the USA, TMS is cleared by the FDA only for the treatment of Major Depressive Disorder.

-tDCS: TDCS is also being investigated and tested for a many different brain diseases.
-In the USA, tDCS has not been approved for the treatment of any disease while in Europe and other countries tDCS hase been approved for the treatment of Depression and Pain.
+tDCS: tDCS is also being investigated and tested for many different brain diseases.
+In the USA, tDCS has not been approved for the treatment of any disease while in Europe and other countries tDCS has been approved for the treatment of Depression and Pain.

-TMS: For TMS treatment you will need to find a physician who provides TMS service in their clinic.
+TMS: For TMS treatment you will need to find a physician who provides TMS services in their clinic.
 Access will vary with country and region.
-You can find provider on various websites such as Neuromodec Find a TMS Provider.
+You can find providers on various websites such as Neuromodec Find a TMS Provider.